Can Lotus survive its latest crisis?

 Lotus’s latest troubles are grabbing headlines, but the writing’s been on the wall for some time.

-Since the original story broke via the Financial Times on Friday evening, Lotus has issued a statement on Saturday saying: “Lotus Cars is continuing normal operations, there are no plans to close any factory.”
+Since the original story broke via the Financial Times at the end of June, Lotus issued a statement within 24 hours: “Lotus Cars is continuing normal operations, there are no plans to close any factory.”
 It has the reassurance of the chairman of a football club backing their manager after a string of defeats.
 Before inevitably sacking them a week later.

-That the design and engineering teams are little more than a skeleton staff and the production line is barely running suggests that clearly all is not well at Hethel.
-Some sources even suggest the issue for Geely goes beyond Lotus Cars, with Volvo and Polestar facing increasing market pressures.
+That the design and engineering teams are little more than a skeleton staff and the production line is barely running suggests that clearly all is not well at Hethel with Geely taking sole responsibility for the brand.
+Some sources even suggest the issues for Geely go beyond Lotus Cars, with Volvo and Polestar facing increasing market pressures around the low sales of electric vehicles.

 Under Geely ownership Hethel was to be the home of Lotus sports cars, with its Wuhan factory responsible for the company’s electric cars, the Eletre and Emeya.

-Investment wasn’t in short supply.
-A new production hall and all the ancillaries were built for the battery-powered Evija hypercar.
-When Elise, Evora and Exige finally came to an end the site was overhauled, another new production hall built and the Lotus Emira was born.
+Investment hasn’t been in short supply.
+A new production hall and all the ancillaries required were built for the battery powered Evija hypercar.
+When Elise, Evora and Exige production finally came to an end their production halls were thoroughly overhauled and updated to leading 21st Century facilities, including another new production hall integrated for the Emira.
 They even laid new Tarmac in the car park.
-Hethel was finally fit for 21st-century car production.
+Hethel was finally fit for 21st Century car production.
 Unfortunately, it seems Lotus wasn’t.

 > Lotus has launched a new flagship Emira, and it starts from almost £100k

 The Evija, on the other hand, should never have left the ideation meeting.
 Whatever was Lotus thinking?
-That a company known for lightweight, compact sport cars that borrowed engines from humble manufacturers to power their sensational sports cars could build a seven-figure priced hypercar.
+A company known for lightweight, compact sport cars that borrowed engines from humble manufacturers to power their sensational sports cars thought it could build a seven-figure priced hypercar.
 This wasn’t what it needed.
 Not then.
 Not ever.
 These £2m, 2000bhp cars are follies.
 Wreckless corporate vanity projects that do irreversible damage.
 When Porsche quietly sidelines its offering, Mission X, you know there’s no market for them.

 > A hybrid Lotus Emira could be on the cards

-For the full year 2024 Lotus delivered 5,272 cars with North America deliveries finally starting, but that bubble appears to have already popped.
+For the full year 2024 Lotus delivered 5,272 sports cars (12,134 if you include the electric models) with North America deliveries finally starting, but that bubble appears to have already popped.
 Factor in the barren start to quarter two due to America's to and fro on tariffs and even if our friends across the Atlantic went into overdrive, Emira sales for 2025 are going to be around half the number of the previous year.
+With Chinese car buyers also non-plussed about the Eletre and Emeya, Lotus’s cash in doesn't get close to the cash going out the door.

 Hethel can’t survive on such low volumes.
-Then again, neither could a rumoured US factory, even if it also took on Eletre and Emeya production and whatever they call the reverse-engineered plug-in hybrid models based on its two battery electric vehicles.
-The Lotus ship has sailed, and there are no cars on it.
+Lotus, or rather Geely, can’t justify plugging the financial hole this causes.
+Then again, neither could a rumoured US factory, or rather Lotus using Volvo’s South Carolina factory to build Eletre and Emeyas and whatever they call the reversed engineered plug-in hybrid models based on these two battery electric vehicles.
+The Lotus ship has sailed, and there’s no cars on it.

 Geely buying Lotus was never going to transform it into Porsche, but it should have provided it with a strong foundation to be the best at what it does best – engineering and building innovative cars and schooling the best engineers along the way.
 Lotus is a specialist.
 It should have been the opportunity to blend the alchemy of Lotus Engineering with the intuition of Lotus Cars to create low volume products customers would pay a high price for.